-March 22 is no ordinary Friday.
+March 22 is no ordinary Monday.
 March 22 is World Water Day.
-Millions of children woke up this morning with the task of walking 3.75 miles to fetch water for their family.
+Millions of children woke up this morning with the task of walking 3.75 miles to fetch water for their families.
 Millions of women woke up this morning knowing they would spend six to eight hours a day collecting water miles away.
 The good news: There is hope.

 Ten years ago, Thirst Project was started by a group of students who believed that the water crisis was arguably the greatest humanitarian crisis we faced as a global community.
 Today, the water crisis is still present, we are still fighting and students like you are still creating change.
 In the past ten years, students have helped Thirst Project give clean water to more than 367,000 people in 13 countries.